Chazdj0510/Project2/README.md

 ---

-## 🚀 **Project Goals**
+## 🚀 **Project Overview**
+The **Emergency Communication System** is a web-based application that allows users to send emergency alerts via SMS using Twilio.
+Users can capture their geolocation using HTML5's Geolocation API to provide additional context about their emergency.
+This system is designed to be simple, intuitive, and efficient, enabling users to send alerts with just a few clicks.

    - Develop a user-friendly web-based application to send emergency alerts via SMS using Twilio.
    - Integrate HTML5's Geolocation API to capture and transmit the user's location for precise emergency reporting.
    - Ensure the system is efficient, accessible, and responsive to facilitate quick emergency communication during wildfires.

-The **Emergency Communication System** is a web-based application that allows users to send emergency alerts via SMS using Twilio.
-Users can capture their geolocation using HTML5's Geolocation API to provide additional context about their emergency.
-This system is designed to be simple, intuitive, and efficient, enabling users to send alerts with just a few clicks.

 ---